AliceStats/Alice/README.md

 Building Alice on Unix
 ----------------------

 Alice utilizes CMake as its build system.
-To build Alice on Linux or OS X issue the following commands in the top-level
+To build Alice on Linux or OS X, issue the following commands in the top-level
 directory:

     mkdir build